-Fuel catalyst technology improves fuel quality to give fuel efficiency benefits in road vehicles
+Fuel catalyst technology boosts fuel quality to give fuel efficiency benefits in road vehicles

 Fuel catalyst technology brings about smoother and more willing performance which is generally most noticeable in the case of low-powered engines.
 Although the technology works equally well with any engine it is generally less noticeable in engines where there is already so much power that much of it cannot be used

-Accurate measurement of fuel consumption is far more complex than most people appreciate.
-However, when the technology is tested to meticulous procedures that account for the many variables, in typical cases improvements between 5% and 12% are found after a sufficient period of engine operation (typically 2,000 miles for cars and 4,000 or 5,000 for heavy diesel vehicles)
+Measuring fuel consumption is far more complex than many people realise.
+But when the technology is tested to meticulous procedures that account for the many variables, in typical cases improvements between 5% and 12% are found after a sufficient period of engine operation (typically 2,000 miles for cars and 4,000 or 5,000 for heavy diesel vehicles)

 Ability to use a lower grade of fuel without loss of performance